Multi container apps

 To answer the questions above and better understand container networking, you’re going to make use of the nicolaka/netshoot container, which ships with a lot of tools that are useful for troubleshooting or debugging networking issues.

 Start a new container using the nicolaka/netshoot image.
 Make sure to connect it to the same network.

 $ docker run -it --network todo-app nicolaka/netshoot

-Inside the container, we’re going to use the
+Inside the container, you’re going to use the

 digcommand, which is a useful DNS tool.
-We’re going to look up the IP address for the hostname
+You’re going to look up the IP address for the hostname

 $ dig mysql